POS System Credit Card Processing: Without vs. Built-In

 With FTx Card Payments, you can expect:

-• Better rates – Starting at 2.59% + 10¢ for in-person transactions
+• Better Rates – Starting at 2.59% + 10¢ for in-person transactions

-• No High-Risk Fees – For industries like tobacco, CBD or kratom
+• No High-Risk Fees – For industries like tobacco, CBD, or kratom

 • Chargeback Protection – Tools for fraud detection and more

-• 24/7 Support – Have an issue, connect with our team any time
+• 24/7 Support – Have an issue?
+Connect with our team anytime

 • Bundled Deals – Qualify for discounted hardware and software plans